dmbarbour/wikilon/docs/EditingAO.md

 As an editable view, all Claw translations are *bidirectional*.
 We rewrite towards Claw representations on render, and rewrite to AO on store.
 A consequence is that Claw code is not always preserved exactly, e.g. if you input `2 #3 ratio` we'll store that as `#2{%int}#3{%ratio}` and later read that as `2/3`.

-Claw also ensures that a round-trip conversion starting from AO code is lossless.
+Claw ensures a round-trip from AO to Claw to AO is lossless.
 This is achieved by escaping AO whitespace by adding extra whitespace in Claw, i.e. `SP` in AO becomes `SP SP` in Claw.
 This can be useful for isolating Claw rewrites.

-## Desired Features

-Features that humans deserve, and that Claw lacks.

 ### Evaluable Views

-Claw was designed for an earlier version of AO and ABC, before rewriting semantics and preservation of link structure.
-AO now has a nice property where we can evaluate from `AO → AO`, with the same dictionary.
-Optimally, we should also view the evaluated AO code as Claw and treat output equally as `Claw → Claw`.

-Unfortunately, use of words like `ratio` and `decimal` will not reliably be generated by our evaluator.

-To make our Claw useful even for evaluated results, we must adapt it to the accelerated representations, which depends on our accelerated dictionary.
-The easiest approach is to define Claw within our dictionary, rather than leave it to the local runtime.
+With the rewrite semantics and preservation of link structure, `AO → AO` is our basic evaluation.
+Ideally, we also want a corresponding `Claw → Claw` evaluation.
+Ensuring an evaluable view is sensitive to features such as accelerators and rewrite optimizations.
+To account for these, our Claw view should really be defined within the dictionary.
+For example, we might adjust use of `ratio` and `decimal` based on external features.

+Not all views will be usefully evaluable.
+It can be difficult to ensure data inputs are effectively in normal form.
+But we can make a reasonable effort to ensure we can usefully view code after evaluation.

-### Comments
+### Source Comments

-I did not originally include comments in Claw because I favor the path of least resistance to be external documentation resources, such that developers define `foo.doc` and a few examples.
+I did not originally include comments in Claw because I favor external documentation like `foo.doc` plus a few examples.
 However, representing comments is not difficult, and they may serve a useful role for large values.
 Consider:

         /* this is a comment */